 Bear in mind, though, that you can use the funds for Amazon-related purposes only.
 Here are a few ways you can utilize Amazon loans for your store:

 - Inventory Management: Short on inventory and desperately need to restock?
 Is freight getting too expensive with small orders?
 Or maybe you want to change your supplier, but your preferred one has a higher MOQ?
 Whatever the qualm is, the Seller Lending program has you covered.

-- Providing Better Product Offerings: Looking to improve the quality, design, or material of your product?
+- Providing Better Product Offerings: Looking to improve your product’s quality, design, or material?
 Want to create new bundles?
 Amazon lending can be a great financing option to achieve that.